+In January 2021, the Company entered into a Non-Exclusive License and Development Agreement (the "2021 Genevant License Agreement") with Genevant.
 Pursuant to the 2021 Genevant License Agreement, the Company obtained a nonexclusive license to Genevant's LNP technology to develop and commercialize self-amplifying RNA ("samRNA") vaccines against SARS-CoV-2, the virus that causes COVID-19.
-Under the 2021 Genevant License Agreement, the Company made a \$1.5 million upfront payment to Genevant, and Genevant is eligible to receive from the Company up to an aggregate of \$166.0 million in contingent milestone payments per product, plus certain tiered royalties, upon achievement of development and commercial milestones.
+Under the 2021 Genevant License Agreement, the Company made a \$1.5 million upfront payment to Genevant, and Genevant is eligible to receive from the Company up to an aggregate of \$141.0 million in contingent milestone payments per product, plus certain tiered royalties, upon achievement of development and commercial milestones.
 In certain scenarios, in lieu of milestones and royalties, Genevant will be entitled to a percentage of amounts that the Company receives from sublicenses under the 2021 Genevant License Agreement, subject to certain conditions.
-In March 2021, a milestone in the amount of \$1.0 million was met following the initial patient treatment in the Phase 1 clinical trial conducted through the NIAID-supported IDCRC.
-Both the \$1.5 million upfront and \$1.0 million milestone payments were recorded as research and development expense during the year ended December 31, 2021.
-None of the other milestone events had occurred as of December 31, 2021.
+In March 2021, a milestone in the amount of \$1.0 million was met following the initial patient treatment in the Phase 1 clinical trial conducted through the NIAID-supported Infectious Diseases Clinical Research Consortium ("IDCRC").
+Both the \$1.5 million upfront and \$1.0 million milestone payments were recorded as research and development expense for the year ended December 31, 2021.
+None of the other milestone events had occurred as of December 31, 2022.